KTH-Nek5000/NekDCTB/source_docs/pages/background.rst

 approximating some of the Legendre coefficients will provide fairly accurate physical reconstruction of the signal as long as some key elements are maintained.
-It is precisely this characteristic that makes this sort of approach a relevant case study for compression algorithms which is what we will focus in the following sections.
-We will initially focus in the effect that discarding information has in the reconstructed signal, and then analyze what needs to be stored in order for the algorithms to effectively compress.
+It is precisely this characteristic that makes this sort of approach a relevant case study for compression algorithms.

 Down-sampling
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~